 Alexandra has performed opera, operetta, musical theater and recitals in Amato Opera, Kaye Playhouse, Carnegie Hall, Merkin Hall, Bruno Walter Auditorium, Miller Theatre, The Cathedral of the Holy Trinity, Frank Sinatra School of the Arts, La Guardia Theater, National Greek Opera House & more.
 In addition she is a member of the Greek Archdiocesan Cathedral of the Holy Trinity Choir.
 She is the music teacher of The Cathedral School, Hellenic Education Language Program - H.E.L.P. in Astoria and Holy Cross Day School in Whitestone.
 Ms. Skendrou has 14 years teaching experience in schools in the Tristate area.

-Ioanna Katsarou has studied theater at the Drama school of the National Theater of N. Greece, computer studies at the University of Macedonia in Thessaloniki and music studies at the Municipal Conservatoire of Thessaloniki.
+Ioanna Katsarou is an actor, director, writer and theater educator.
+She has studied theater at the National Theater of N. Greece, computer studies at the University of Macedonia in Thessaloniki and music studies at the Municipal Conservatoire of Thessaloniki.

-She is founding member of the Eclipses Group Theater NY (www.egtny.com) and founding member of Aktis Aeliou Art Theater, awarded «The Best Regional Theater in Greece» by the Greek Critics Association for the year 2006 and nominated for the same award in 2003.
+She is a founding member of the Eclipses Group Theater NY (www.egtny.com) and a founding member of Aktis Aeliou Art Theater, honored as “The Best Regional Theater in Greece” by the Greek Critics Association for the year 2006 and nominated for the same award in 2003.

-She worked as an actress with the National theater of N. Greece (Athens Festival, Herodion Atticon), La MaMa theater, Ashes company, LaGuardia Performing Arts Center, Greek Cultural Center NY, New Theater Thessalonikis, Aktis Aeliou Theater, Eclipses Group Theater NY and others.
+She has worked as an actor with the National Theater of N. Greece (Athens Festival, Herodion Atticon), La MaMa E.T.C., Classic Stage Company/Ashes Company, LaGuardia Performing Arts Center, Greek Cultural Center NY, New Theater Thessalonikis, Aktis Aeliou Theater, Eclipses Group Theater NY and others.

 Konstantinos Doikos was born in Greece, in the city of Athens.
 He studied electrical engineering at the Technological Institute of Halkida.
 From an early age he was involved in different sports, with a special interest in martial arts, boxing, karate, kung fu, and in recent years, the Pankration Sport.